-The team at WOWbeing are passionate about making a difference for Hawke’s Bay youth and their families.
-Our focus is to instil a sense of belonging, positive self-esteem and wellbeing in our young people.
+The WOWbeing team is passionate about making a lasting difference for Hawke’s Bay youth and their families.
+Our mission is to foster a sense of belonging, boost self-esteem, and promote wellbeing in young people, particularly through the powerful influences of culture, faith, and family.

 Tivaini is a Sportsman who has played professionally for our local team Hawkes Bay Magpies and Manu Samoa.
 In 2014, Tivaini transitioned into education completing a degree in Recreation and Sports and then a Diploma in secondary teaching.
 He is now teaching Health and Physical Education and Pacific Studies classes at Hastings Boys High.
 On top of this he is a life skills coach, mentor and business owner.